You are here

-The online or in-person statewide level 2 course goes deeper into disability areas, problem-solving, and strategies to support 2e students.
+The online or in-person statewide part 2 course goes deeper into disability areas, problem-solving, and strategies to support 2e students.

 Summer Institute on Twice-Exceptionality

-Summer Institute is a 4-day intensive training opportunity to participate in both Level 1 and Level 2 training.
+Summer Institute is a 4-day intensive training opportunity to participate in both Part 1 and Part 2 training.